xditya/GroupManager/README.md

 Alternatively, [find me on telegram](https://t.me/peaktogoo)!
 (Keep all support questions in the support chat, where more people can help you.)

-You can also join our support group [here!](https://t.me/HarukaAyaBot)
+You can also join our support group [here!](https://t.me/HarukaAyaBot) (Keep in the mind that we does not support any fork of Haruka Aya.)
 ## Thanks to

 * MrYacha - For pYanaBot :3